 Grid server: hosts the data catalog, provides authorization services for clients requesting data access, serves files shared from the local file system, caches data to improve performance, and runs data services, database operations, and queries.

 File access for NFS and Windows clients is provided by the data grid access server (DGAS).
-DGASes provide high-performance caching and make specified data catalog directories available to NFS and CIFS (Windows) clients in a secure fashion.
+DGASes provide high-performance caching and make specified data catalog directories available to NFS (UNIX) and CIFS (Windows) clients in a secure fashion.

 Extended file sharing is provided using a share server, which makes selected data stored in local file systems visible in the data catalog.
 Share servers are responsible for file I/O.